CodeReactorInc/codereactor-bot/README.md

 1. (OPTIONAL) Create a user for the bot and add privileges for he
 2. Create a database named "discordbot"
-3. Create all tables needed on your MariaDB Server, more below
+3. Create all tables needed on your MariaDB Server, [more info](https://github.com/CodeReactorInc/codereactor-bot#mariadb-needed-tables)
 4. Run after clone, run ``npm install`` to install declared dependencies
-5. Run ``npm install -g nodemon`` to install nodemon command
-6. Run ``npm install canvas`` to install the image render
-7. Run ``node init.js`` to generate config.json file
+5. Run ``node init.js`` to generate config.json file
-8. Configure the ``config.json``, insert MariaDB login info, Discord token and another things
+6. Configure the ``config.json``, insert MariaDB login info, Discord token and another things
-9. And run it
+7. And run it

 ## How to run?